syncfusion-content/maui-docs/MAUI/Range-Slider/thumb-and-overlay.md

 documentation: ug
 ---

-# Thumb and Thumb Overlay in .NET MAUI Range Slider (SfRangeSlider)
+# Thumb and Overlay in .NET MAUI Range Slider (SfRangeSlider)

 This section helps to learn about how to customize the thumb and thumb overlay in the range slider.